svenslaggare/StackJIT/README.md

 The JIT part is based on a blog entry by [Josh Haberman](http://blog.reverberate.org/2012/12/hello-jit-world-joy-of-simple-jits.html).

 ###Branches###
 Only branches within the current function is supported.
-Currently, invalid jump targets are caught at runtime.
-This will be fixed later.

 ###Locals###
 The VM supports per stack-frame locals.
 Currently the number of